Introduction

 In this case, the justification for using a randomized controlled trial is that it allows you to control for confounding variables that might affect the outcomes of your study.
 By randomly assigning participants to the groups, you can ensure that any differences in outcomes are due to the algorithm and not other factors.

 Another example from computer science is if you are conducting a study on user behaviour in a social networking platform, you might choose to use a survey as your research method.
-This would involve collecting data from users through an online questionnaire, and asking questions about their behaviour and preferences on the platform.
+This would involve collecting data from users through an online questionnaire and asking questions about their behaviour and preferences on the platform.

 The justification for using a survey, in this case, is that it allows you to collect data from a large number of users in a relatively short amount of time.
 You can then use statistical analysis to identify patterns and trends in the data, which can help you make informed decisions about the design of the platform.